 Death of a beneficiary

 Marriage or divorce

-If you never change your beneficiary and they predecease you, your life insurance proceeds will pay out to a contingent beneficiary or your estate.
-Once the payout becomes part of your estate, a court decides who gets the funds.
-The proceedings can be expensive and lengthy for your family.
+If you never change your beneficiary and they predecease you, your life insurance proceeds will go to a contingent beneficiary or your estate.
+Once the payout becomes part of your estate, a court decides who gets the money.

 Providing for the people who will benefit from your life insurance policy is why you buy coverage in the first place.
 As long as you own your policy and haven’t legally given permission to anyone else, you’re the only person who can change the beneficiaries of your life insurance policy.